 Let’s look into how to decipher all these jargon.

 One of the first things we would look out for when buying a new product would be the product shelf life.
 Nobody would enjoy buying a product, only to realise it has expired or is close to expiring.
-Products like skincare or cosmetics would have some chemical changes over time and it could result in skin issues when an expired or old product is used, even if the product has not been opened yet.
+Chemicals in products like skincare or cosmetics undergo changes over time and could result in skin issues when past their expiry dates.

 What the digits and letters mean